Just launched

 Paddle ID of the subscription entity to work with.

-Remove a scheduled pause
+Remove a scheduled change

 You can stop a pause from going through at the end of the billing period by removing the scheduled change.